Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202311/index.md

 # Changes after the update of October-November 2023

-**These notes are somewhat preliminary as LUST is also still exploring the changes to the system.
-We have opted to make the system accessible to users as soon as possible but that does not imply that all problems caused by the update are solved already.
-These notes will be adjusted accordingly.**

 **We advise to carefully test if all your software is still working properly before submitting large batches of jobs.
 Expect that some jobs that are still in the queue from before the maintenance will fail.**